DaBaiHao/DeepLearningComputerVision/README.md

 In EXPERIMENTS, this report make trades off between the speed and Accuracy based on Filter number, Filter size and Number of layers.
+In general the performance would improve if increase the network width, at the cost of running time.
+To increase the network width, the method in this report is to adding more filters.
+From the table shows that Performance could be achieved by increasing filter width at the expense of restoration speed

+Increasing filter size leads to better results, to be consistent with sparse-coding-based methods, the second layer filter size is fixed as 1.
+And enlarge the other layer.
+Which obseverd that 11-1-7 obtained better results than 9-1-5.
+That because the larger filter size grasp richer structural information and lead better result.
+And the report also fixed the other two layers filter size and change the second layers filter size.
+From the graph shows that filter size could significantly improve the performance.